-A. Development and Land Disturbance Standards.
+A. General Development Standards.
 Covered Activities permitted within the RSCR Buffer Area, Very Steep Slope Areas, or Moderately Steep Slope Areas must be planned to minimize disturbance to soil geology, hydrology, and environmental features.
-At a minimum, except for the development of roads shown on the Countywide Transportation Plan, and public water utility drinking water supply reservoirs, including reclaimed quarries, all Covered Activities on any parcel of land that includes RSCR Buffer Areas or Steep Slope Areas within its boundaries must comply with the standards in Table 6.04-1:
+At a minimum, except for the development of roads shown on the Countywide Transportation Plan, and public water utility drinking water supply reservoirs, including reclaimed quarries, all Covered Activities on any parcel of land that includes RSCR Buffer Areas or Steep Slope Areas within its boundaries must comply with Table 6.04-1, and Sections 6.04.B. and 6.04.C., if applicable.